RedisLabs/redislabs-docs/content/rv/quick-setup.md

 database information.
 This includes the expected infrastructure and shard prices.
 Provide a payment method by selecting an existing one or click **+** to add a new one.
-A $100 credit will be assigned to the new subscription for a free trial.
+A $100 credit is assigned to the new subscription for a free trial.

 ![review_create](/images/rv/review_create.png?width=800&height=594)

 Click **Continue** to create the subscription and deploy the databases.
 The subscription shows a "Pending" status and may take 10-15 minutes to build the infrastructure with the generated optimization plan.
-You will receive an email when your databases are ready to use.
+You receive an email when your databases are ready to use.

 ## Step 4: Connect to your database